WinstonFassett/bolt-syncedstore-yjs-chat-svelte/Workspace.md

 *   **Iterative Debugging:** Console logs and step-by-step verification of state and prop flow were essential to diagnose why the dialog wasn't appearing.

 ### Next Steps & Testing Points:
-*   Proceed with outstanding UI/UX tasks: user name display consistency in sidebar/messages, and profile edit UI consistency.
+*   USER to test all implemented features: UserInfoPopup functionality, user name displays in sidebar and messages, and profile edit UI consistency (especially avatar handling).
+*   This concludes Round 3.

 ## Round 2: Gravatar Preview, Profile Form Styling, and r2 Fixes